-Posted by John Adams on Tuesday, May 14, 2019 Under: Guest Motorcycle Articles
+Posted by John Adams on Tuesday, May 14, 2019 Under: Motorcycle Riding Skills

 One of the most important aspects of riding a bike is safety, which is unfortunately often neglected.
 This aspect becomes even more important when they are delivery bike riders.
 Because they need to increase the speed and efficiency of their services.

 Riding a motorbike is different than driving a car, but the rules on the road are the same for everyone.
 Factors such as awareness, respect for traffic laws, and common sense saves you and others from fatalities associated with motorcycle accidents.

 Given the nature of the vehicle and their job, delivery bike riders must observe the following safety tips for riding:

 The most common and most important safety measure is to wear a helmet with a face shield and eyewear.
 In case of an accident, the helmet is the best protection against head injuries.
 A bike rider without a helmet is five times more exposed to the critical head injuries.

 Wearing helmet only is not sufficient.
 The rider must wear protective gear which is helpful in reducing the injuries if the accident happens.
 Leather jacket, pants, boots and gloves help in protecting the body from personal injury.
 In addition to it, make sure your gear has a reflective tape on it to reflect during the night so that other drivers can see you.

 Simply, wearing the reflective gear is not sufficient nor assume that the driver can see you.
 You need to be careful in driving as approximately two-thirds of the accidents occur because the driver violates the riders’ side of the way.
 Make sure your headlights are on as well as you don’t ride on the driver’s blind spot.
 When you intend to change the direction, make sure you signal well and remain aware of the turning vehicles.